 Monitor Azure Cosmos DB programmatically

-The account level metrics available in the portal, such as account storage usage and total requests, are not available via the SQL APIs.
+The account level metrics available in the portal, such as account storage usage and total requests, aren't available via the SQL APIs.
 However, you can retrieve usage data at the collection level by using the SQL APIs.
 To retrieve collection level data, do the following:

-- To use the .NET SDK, use the DocumentClient.ReadDocumentCollectionAsync method, which returns a ResourceResponse that contains a number of usage properties such as CollectionSizeUsage, DatabaseUsage, DocumentUsage, and more.
+To use the .NET SDK, use the DocumentClient.ReadDocumentCollectionAsync method, which returns a ResourceResponse that contains many usage properties such as CollectionSizeUsage, DatabaseUsage, DocumentUsage, and more.

-To access additional metrics, use the Azure Monitor SDK.
+To access more metrics, use the Azure Monitor SDK.
 Available metric definitions can be retrieved by calling:

-Queries to retrieve individual metrics use the following format:
+To retrieve individual metrics, use the following format: